ChidoubReda/ChidoubReda/README.md

 # 💫 About Me:
-I'm a Fourth year It student passioned by AI and cloud computing
+I'm a Fourth year IT engineering student passioned by AI and Cloud Computing

 ## 🌐 Socials: